-The benchmark configuration shall include a recommended power monitor.
-See Appendix A for a list of recommended monitors.

-If the selected power monitor does not gather environmental data, the benchmark configuration shall include an environmental monitor.
-See Appendix A for a list of recommended meters.
+The benchmark configuration shall include a recommended power meter (sometimes called an analyzer).
+If the selected power meter does not gather environmental data, the benchmark configuration shall include an environmental meter.
+See Annex A for information regarding recommended meters.

-The power monitor shall be active throughout all tests and test phases of the benchmark and shall record:
+The power meter shall be active throughout all tests and test phases of the benchmark and shall record: